Raselshah/Raselshah/README.md

 #### MERN stack web developer

-e been addicted to web development since I was a teenager.
+I've been addicted to web development since I was a teenager.
 I believe that people should do things which they are good at.
 I chose web development as my profession because I think I am good at it.
 I am always honest and I am not afraid to work hard.
 I have been working at ReactJs, Javascript, HTML, CSS, node.js, expressJS, MongoDB, etc for almost a year now.

 Skills: REACT / JS / HTML / CSS / expressJS / nodeJS / mongoDB / redux